Oscar-Garcia/django-hexarch-example/README.md

 You should be able to navigate to the [admin](http://localhost:8000/admin) and add some polls and then fill some of them in the [main page](http://localhost:8000/polls)

+## Step 1: Adding some tests

+On this step some tests are added using [Py.test](http://pytest.org/) to be sure everything works as expected.

+- Work on the Step 1: `git checkout step_1`
+- Install new dependencies: `pip install -r requirements.txt`
+- Run tests: `py.test`